C++23 Fold Algorithms

 This algorithm uses the same arguments as fold_left(), but has a different return type.

-Specifically, it returns a ranges::in_value_result which is a fairly common type.
+Specifically, it returns a ranges::in_value_result, which is a fairly common type.
 It is used by many range-based algorithms that take a single range as an input, and return a single value as a result.

-The return type has two data members:
+The return type has two members:

 • in - An iterator pointing to where our input range ended